The Great White North will get to hang on to Randy Quaid and wife Evi.

 The U.S. Department of Justice turned down the district attorney's office request made earlier this year, because the long process of seeking extradition from Canada is usually reserved for more serious offenses than the Quaids have racked up, according to the Toronto Sun.

-The couple, who is wanted in Santa Barbara on felony vandalism charges, allegedly caused more than $5,000 in damages to a guest house they formerly owned.
+The couple, wanted in Santa Barbara on felony vandalism charges, allegedly caused more than $5,000 in damages to a guest house they formerly owned.

 Although the couple pleaded not guilty to those charges last September, the drama with the duo began when they failed to show up to court after posting bail.